AndreBaltazar8/ablac/docs/reliability-roadmap.md

    This remains open.
-5. **Target-independent self-maintaining**: the Abla compiler and standard library can add a backend/platform by implementing documented Abla-facing target interfaces, without changing the historical C++ seed.
+5. **Target-independent self-maintaining**: the Abla compiler and standard library can add a backend/platform by implementing documented Abla-facing target interfaces without another compiler implementation.

 To close tiers 4 and 5: